The visit

 Basic rules for the visit:

 • Always follow the guide’s instructions.
-Do not separate from the group.
+Do not stray from the group

-• Do not leave any litter behind you or disturb the cave.
-Remember this is a valuable protected ecosystem.
+• Do not leave any trash during your visit or disturb the cave.
+Remember that this is a highly valuable protected ecosystem.

 Getting there